The Master List Of Direct Selling Tips From 11 Experts

 If you’re new to the world of direct selling, you may be seeking out any and all resources you can find in order to learn more and become a successful entrepreneur.
 That’s awesome—and there’s a lot to learn in our industry!

 With that in mind, we asked some of our most seasoned independent Wine Guides—members of our Elite Leadership Team— to share their top direct selling tips with you.
-Each of their responses bring a unique personal perspective to the table—but, interestingly, all of the tips on direct selling aligned in four categories:
+Each of their responses bring a unique personal perspective to the table—but, interestingly, all of the advice aligned in four overarching direct sales tips:

 We’ve organized these direct selling tips into the four categories above so you can take a look at which ones might be most impactful for you—but, go ahead and read through them all; you won’t be disappointed!